Geodels/gospl/docs/getting_started/installSrc.rst

-pre-commit                2.7.1              Managing and maintaining multi-language pre-commit hooks vtk                       9.0.3              Toolkit for 3D computer graphics and image processing numpy-indexed             0.3.5              Functionality for indexed operations on numpy ndarrays scikit-fuzzy              0.4.2              Collection of fuzzy logic algorithms for the SciPy Stack
+pre-commit                2.7.1              Managing and maintaining multi-language pre-commit hooks vtk                       9.0.3              Toolkit for 3D computer graphics and image processing numpy-indexed             0.3.5              Functionality for indexed operations on numpy ndarrays
 ========================= ================== =============================================================